 All combined, Jenny, Kathy and I have raised ten (10) beautiful children.
 They are all grown now and have families and children of their own.
 Currently, we have 32 wonderful grandchildren who call us “Papa and Nana.”
 I love them all.
 Without question, love has no bounds!

-In December 1973, after 24 years on active-duty military service, I hung up my uniform and retired from the United States Air Force.
+In December 1993, after 24 years on active-duty military service, I hung up my uniform and retired from the United States Air Force.
 My retirement ceremony was held at the Officer’s Club, Hickam AFB, Hawaii.
 Afterward, we moved to and settled in Henderson, NV.
 Kathy resumed her Nursing career, and I struggled for months trying to find work.
 Apparently, my specific military training and skills were not in high demand in Southern Nevada.
-So, at length, I went back to school to study computer networking and repair technology.
+So, at length, I went back to school to study computer networking and repair technologies.
 Eventually, I found work at Boulder City Hospital and managed to work my way up to become the hospital IT Manager.
 I enjoyed working with my hands on computer hardware and computer network technologies.

 While in Southern Nevada, I also gave into my lifelong dream of owning my own horses.
 We bought some of these beautiful creatures and purchased a corral for them at the local Henderson Horseman’s Association.
 These were a noble herd of Friends.
 I believe horses are a gift from God!
 They added joy to my life, and they make the land beautiful.

 After all the children had moved out and began their own families, our home in Spring City became a favorite destination spot for the grandchildren.
 We loved it.
 It was a happy place for all of us.
 Plus, with our horses, dogs, cats, “and sheep,” it became a peaceful and relaxing place to be.
 I was truly living the dream of my lifetime.
 I loved waking up in the morning and beginning each day.
-Kathy and I continued to live that dream for more than 10 wonderful years.
+Kathy and I continued to live that dream for more than ten (10) wonderful years.

 Well, then what?
 We put our home up for sale.
 I sold my truck.
 With the help of many of our children, we held a successful “Garage/Barn Sale.”
 We also sold our horses (ouch!).
 We received (and accepted) a good offer on our home.
 And, with the help of good neighbors and friends, we hauled all our “do not sell” items to storage units.
 (Of course, all the above took several weeks.)
 In the end, we did a “white tornado” clean-up job on the house and packed Kathy’s Honda CR-V with our mission travel bags.
 We gave our farewell talks in church on April 30th; and, on Monday morning, May 1st, 2017, we left our home in Spring City and drove north to Provo.
 We entered the Provo Missionary Training Center (MTC) at about 11:00 am.

 After five days of inspirational training and learning, we drove out of Provo heading south towards Southern California.
-On the way, we stopped at the Title Company in Nephi (UT) and signed the documents closing the sale our home.
+On the way, we stopped at the Title Company in Nephi (UT) and signed the documents closing the sale on our home.
 After which, we continued our journey to Southern California to ship our Honda to Hawaii.
 We had a brief but wonderful visit with our son Sam, his beautiful wife Erin, and their adorable children in San Clemente (CA).
-Then, Sam drove us to the Sea Port at Long Beach to drop off our Honda for shipment; and then, he drove us to the Los Angeles airport (LAX).
+Then, Sam drove us to the Sea Port at Long Beach to drop off our Honda for shipment; and finally, Sam drove us to the Los Angeles airport (LAX).
 (Sam was proud to say he “sent us out into the mission field” knowing that just 13 years earlier we had sent him out into the mission field in Venezuela.)

 Upon arrival in Hawaii, we were met at the Honolulu Airport by our mission supervisors (Elder Brad & Sister Marsha Dee) and driven to our missionary apartment in Laie, near the BYUH campus.
 Our mission call was a 23-month assignment to serve in the Hawaii Honolulu Mission and specifically at Brigham Young University-Hawaii (BYUH).
 Kathy (Sister Edgar) was assigned to serve as the Visiting Home Nurse for the Married Student Mothers (and their babies), and I was assigned as a BYUH Computer Support Technician.
 My specific duties were to serve as the Database Administrator of the BYUH Conduct Manager Software.
 In addition, I often conducted interviews and investigations of reported student Honor Code misconduct; and I taught the Leadership Pattern Classes on campus: “Lead Like the Savior.”